 NB: Students can do any other Level 2 or Level 3 Out of School courses related to their Option that are not from the Department of Geology and Geography

-Course may not be offered in the Academic Year 2023/2024 if enrollment does not meet minimum required number.
+Course may not be offered in the Academic Year 2024/2025 if enrolment does not meet minimum required number.

 B.ED.
 HISTORY EDUCATION OPTION